TaitoUnited/taito-cli/docs/docs/04-usage.md

 ### Troubleshooting

-Run `taito --trouble` to see troubleshooting.
+Run `taito trouble` to see troubleshooting.

 With the `-v` or `--verbose` flag (e.g. `taito -v db connect:dev`) you can see the commands that plugins run during command execution.
 If you want to see even more output, use the `--debug` flag.